Disclosure Policy and IR Policy

 - Risk Management

-Marubeni corporation sets a basic policy in respect of information disclosure to all our stakeholders, including investors, in order to disclose information concerning our Group appropriately.
+Marubeni Corporation (the Company) has a basic policy on information disclosure to all our stakeholders, including investors, regarding the appropriate disclosure of information concerning our Group.

 2. Basic Policy of Disclosure